Leadership Development

 (8 hours/0.8 CEUs)

-Chaotic, messy, tumultuous, and continuous are some of the words used to describe the changes experienced by organizations.
-Forces beyond the control of most organizations play a part in this frenetic process.
-Organizational managers must learn to not only deal with this, but also utilize it to the advantage of their organizations.
-Changes that are ignored are done so at the peril of the organization’s survival.
+Volatile, uncertain, complex, and ambiguous (VUCA) are just some of the words used to describe the changes currently being experienced by organizations.
+Now, more than ever, the ability to manage change in the public sector is vital as organizations must improve efficiency, productivity, and service quality.
+As resources shrink and the public demands increasing transparency, leaders in public administration must be able to implement a solid plan for change.
+Organizational managers must learn to not only deal with this, but attempt to utilize change to the advantage of their organizations.
 This class will introduce individuals to the factors influencing change, leadership qualities needed to successfully manage change, the impact of change on the organization, the methodology of the change management cycle, how to manage change in an organization, and what implications organizational change may have for the future.

 Influencing Skills for Greater Results